d0uwe/SMileyS/README.md

 ## External libraries
 * Save messages in SQLite
 * SMS manager and reading contacts
-* Own protocol for the headers in the SMS
-* Own compression method for sending images over SMS
+* Own protocol for the headers in the SMS and sending images over SMS

 ## Similar apps
 * GroupMe (https://groupme.com/en-US/sms) is an app which allows group SMS chats by sending an SMS to their central phone numbers, which then distributes the message to other people.
 Sadly this service only works in the US.